At Your Side In The Pursuit Of SSD Benefits

 An Initial Denial For Benefits Is Not The End

-If your application is denied, O’Malley Tunstall PLLC can help you with the appeal of your Social Security Disability claim.
+If your application is denied, O’Malley Tunstall, PC can help you with the appeal of your Social Security Disability claim.
 This includes gathering information that is important for Social Security to have in its decision-making process.
 It also includes representing you before the administrative law judge at a hearing.
 We don’t employ non-attorney Social Security representatives; our attorneys will be personally representing you.

 Overcome The Obstacles You Face

-O’Malley Tunstall PLLC offers care for your case.
+O’Malley Tunstall, PC offers care for your case.
 Your North Carolina State Bar Board Certified Social Security Disability Specialist, Susan O’Malley, is just a phone call away.
-Call us toll free 800-755-1987 or send us an email today.
+Call us toll-free 844-234-8630 or send us an email today.